Municipal Law Enforcement, Licenses and Permits

 • In-person at Townhall, Monday to Friday from 8:30 a.m. to 4:30 p.m.

-• Please click the "Submit a Complaint" button on this page to report non-urgent violations.
+• Please click the "How can we help" button on this page to report non-urgent violations.

 Complaints are required in writing to alleviate frivolous complaints where one neighbor is feuding with another.
 We require a signature to protect the Town from being accused of discriminating against a citizen.
 Personal information including the complainant’s name is kept confidential, however, if the matter goes to court, the complainant could be called to testify and give evidence to substantiate the Town’s position.